Villa Soldati bus-train collision: Accident

-The accident happened near President Illia Station, where the Belgrano Sur Line train that ran towards the Buenos Aires station crossed Lacarra Street at its junction with Veracruz street.
+The accident happened near Presidente Illia station, where the Belgrano Sur Line train that ran towards the Buenos Aires station crossed Lacarra Avenue at its junction with Veracruz street.
 The crossing attendant, believing the crossing to be clear, opened the barriers to allow a truck to cross.
 The truck was followed by the bus, which was carrying 120 children.
 The bus driver did not hear the warning bell until it was too late.
 The impact of the train virtually destroyed the bus and pushed part of it 150 yards down the track.

 Dozens of ambulances and a hundred doctors arrived at the scene.
 The injured were taken to four different hospitals where a shortage of blood and plasma resulted in an appeal for blood donors, to which 1,500 people responded.
 Many children were taken to Hospital Piñero in a truck driven by the owner of a nearby greengrocer, while others were taken by colectivos 150 and 101 and firetrucks.
 At the moment of the accident, the visibility was very low due to thick fog, which was a major cause of the accident.